Weave Code

 symfony/css-selector

-Symfony CssSelector converts CSS selectors into XPath expressions, making it easy to query DOM documents with familiar CSS syntax.
-Useful for HTML/XML scraping, testing, and DOM traversal, with documentation and support via the main Symfony repository.
+Symfony CssSelector converts CSS selectors into XPath expressions, making it easy to query DOM/XML documents with familiar CSS syntax.
+Part of the Symfony Components ecosystem, with full docs and issue tracking in the main Symfony repository.

 View on GitHub